laurentj/slimerjs/docs/installation.rst

   Go to the :ref:`Lauching SlimerJS <launch>` section.
 - The **Lightweight Edition**: this is a zip package containing only SlimerJS and it targets all operating system.
-You have to install Firefox or XulRunner separately (version 22 or more) and probably you'll need to :ref:`set an environment variable <setup>`.
+You have to install Firefox or XulRunner separately (version 25 is recommanded) and probably you'll need to :ref:`set an environment variable <setup>`.
   This package can be downloaded from slimerjs.org.
 Or it can be installed from a repository like the Arch Linux's repository or Homebrew.